Day 1 Delhi Arrival Delhi

 Breakfast at hotel.

-Visit the Taj Mahal and Red Fort Taj Mahal (1631-1653), a poem in white marble, built by Shah Jahan in memory of his beloved wife, Mumtaj Mahal.
+Taj Mahal (1631-1653), a poem in white marble, built by Shah Jahan in memory of his beloved wife, Mumtaj Mahal.
 Rabindranath Tagore calls "a teardrop on the cheek of time".
 Taj Mahal means "Crown Palace" and is in fact the most well-preserved and architecturally beautiful tomb in the world.
 It is best described by the English poet, Sir Edwin Arnold, as "Not a piece of architecture, as other buildings are, but the proud passions of an emperor’s love wrought in living stones.

-"IMPORTANT - Taj Mahal is Closed on Fridays.
 The Red Fort built alongside the Yamuna River stretching almost 2.5 km.
 The fort’s colossal double walls rise 20 m in height and measure 2.5 km in circumference.
 The fort is surrounded by a moat.

 Overnight at hotel